 Writer, activist, and filmmaker Tourmaline is best known for her electrifying short “Happy Birthday, Marsha!”, which starred “Tangerine” breakout Mya Taylor in a luminous vision of a day in the life of transgender activist Marsha P. Johnson’s moments before igniting the Stonewall uprising.
 Now, her work is receiving even more prestigious acclaim as her newest film has been added to the MoMA film collection, as part of the institution’s recent efforts to broaden its roster to include more marginalized creative voices.
 “Salacia” even caught the attention of Keanu Reeves, who signed on as executive producer.

 “Salacia” imagines the life of Mary Jones, a trans sex worker who lived in Seneca Village, a 19th century Manhattan community that was one of the only places in the country Black people could own property and vote.
 It was demolished in 1855 to make way for Central Park.
 Like much of her work, “Salacia” is informed by Tourmaline’s exhaustive historical and archival research.
 In her introduction, Tourmaline calls the film “a culmination of many, many people’s freedom dreams.”
-“Salacia” is available to watch for free online through MoMA until July 9.
+“Salacia” is no longer available to watch online, but it is now a part of MoMA’s permanent collection.

 “Lavender,” directed by Matthew Puccini